Choose a food safety plan as a secondary poultry processor

 Food control plan – secondary processing only

+If you only do secondary processing, then you must comply with the Food Act.
+The main requirement is that you operate under a registered food control plan (FCP).
 An FCP is a written programme that is designed to manage food safety.
 It examines all of the steps involved in producing food, from buying ingredients through to final sale, and identifies all likely hazards.
 A hazard is anything with the potential to cause harm to the consumer.
 Your FCP describes how you will eliminate or control such hazards.

 Your FCP needs to be registered by MPI and verified by a recognised FCP verifier.